Healing for Survivors and

 Help for Loved Ones:

-Since 1976, we have helped people with destructive cults, mind control, brainwashing, parental alienation, estrangement, unethical hypnosis, abusive relationships, human trafficking, multi-level marketing, violent extremism & other forms of undue influence.
+Since 1976, Steve has helped people with destructive cults, mind control, brainwashing, parental alienation, estrangement, unethical hypnosis, abusive relationships, human trafficking, multi-level marketing, violent extremism & other forms of undue influence.

 - ex-member support & recovery

 - coaching and consultations on how to help someone who may be in danger

 - non-coercive interventions using the Strategic Interactive Approach

 - week-long intensive healing sessions, locally in Boston or on-location as requested

 - supervision and training of mental health professionals

 - speaking engagements and appearances

 - recovery workshops for mental health professionals, corporations, and educators